esphome/esphome-docs/components/sensor/accumulator.rst

     - platform: accumulator
       name: "Total Energy"
       sensor: my_energy_meter
-      min_time_interval: 30s
+      save_on_value_delta: 100
-      max_value_interval: 100
+      save_min_interval: 30s
-      max_time_interval: 20min
+      save_max_interval: 20min

 In the example above, the current value is saved to the flash memory when it has changed by at least 100 since the last save AND at least 30 seconds have passed.
 It will also be saved at least every 20 minutes (if changed).

 ``sensor.accumulator.reset`` Action